 $32.10-$39.77 hourly / $5,563.76-$6,892.52 monthly / $66,765.12-$82,710.24 annual

-Assists in providing a variety of specialized and confidential administrative support duties for members of the Board of Trustees and provides recording and transcribing support at the proceedings of the Board of Trustees and other meetings.
+Assists in providing a variety of specialized and confidential administrative support duties for members of the Board of Trustees and provides recording and transcribing support at the proceedings of Board of Trustees and other meetings.
 Prepares the minutes of Board of Trustees regular, special, and committee meetings.

 Attends meetings of the Board of Trustees and its committees throughout the District, records actions, and takes notes for use in preparing minutes of Board of Trustees regular, special, and committee meetings.

-Prepares the minutes of Board of Trustees regular, special, and committee meetings and arranges for their distribution of minutes; gathers materials for meetings of the Board of Trustees including agenda, committee reports, correspondence, minutes, and other related official materials.
+Prepares the minutes of Board of Trustees regular, special, and committee meetings and arranges for their distribution; gathers materials for meetings of the Board of Trustees including agenda, committee reports, correspondence, minutes, and other related official materials.

 Drafts and/or edits correspondence such as letters, memoranda, personal acknowledgements, routine reports, and other materials based on verbal instructions or upon own initiative using word processing, spreadsheet, and desktop publishing software.